jonpovey1989/AmazonAlexaSkills/Wunderlist/README.md

 # Wunderlist

-Use this alexa skill to add items to a list.
+Use this alexa skill to add items to a wunderlist.

 ####Installing dependencies
 - This alexa skill has been created using node.js and modules must be installed before uplaoding to the Amazon Lamba Management Console.